SAP-archive/teched2020-DAT162/exercises/ex2/README.md

 9. As a next step we need to assign the users we created in [Exercise 0](/exercises/ex0).
 In order to do so, we have to execute SQL commands in an *Admin* Console.
 Navigate to the Database Explorer, right click on the HDI container and choose "Open SQL Console (Admin)".
 <br>![](/exercises/ex2/images/open_admin_sql_console.png)

 10. In this console, we have to execute the following SQL Statements **one-by-one** in order to add the HR_SUPERVISOR user to the appropriate role.
 In a nutshell, three things are done here.
 First, a temporary table containing user and role information is created (line 1 and 2).
-Second, we call a SQL function that finally assigns the user to the role chosen (line 3) and drops the temporary table again (line 4).
+Second, we call a SQL function that finally assigns the user to the role chosen (line 3) and third, drops the temporary table again (line 4).

 ```sql
 CREATE LOCAL TEMPORARY COLUMN TABLE SALARYSQLDEMO#DI.#ROLES LIKE _SYS_DI.TT_SCHEMA_ROLES;